MYTRAFFIC/mytraffic.github.io/_posts/tech/2021-10-20-tech-and-product-organization.md

 - **lack of strategy and focus**: we tried to ship too much, too fast given the available team and the succession of features did not result from a clear company strategy
-- **output instead of outcome driven**: we were happy celebrating the release of a new dashboard or a new pricing system (outputs) instead of considering the real outcome on the key company metrics and on our customers
+- **output driven instead of outcome driven**: we were happy celebrating the release of a new dashboard or a new pricing system (outputs) instead of considering the real outcome on the key company metrics and our customers
 - **lack of ownership**: our tech team was working in silos of distinct competencies and the work on a new feature flowed from one team to the other in a beautiful waterfall process without a clear owner.
 There were also many features in parallel in each team.
-In the end, this resulted in a lot of back and forth around data quality and in delays in the delivery.
+In the end, this resulted in a lot of back and forth internally around data quality.
+We had to rework algorithms several times before going to production and we were late in the delivery compared to what was first announced to business teams and customers.

 ![waterfall](/assets/images/waterfall.jpg)